-Sabancı University Sakıp Sabancı Museum is a meeting point that offers transformative cultural experiences.
-The Museum provides inclusive, borderless and transdisciplinary experiences in its physical and digital environments.
+Sabancı University Sakıp Sabancı Museum is a meeting point offering transformative cultural experiences.

-Sakıp Sabancı Museum Collection of the Arts of the Book and Calligraphy offers a comprehensive overview of 500 years of Ottoman calligraphy, with rare Koran manuscripts, kıtas, albums, panels, hilyes, edicts and calligraphic tools.
-In 2012, the Collection was re‑launched with a new design and a contemporary display allowing visitors to view augmented reality animations and take a detailed look at valuable and rare manuscripts, page by page via iPad.
+The Arts of Book and the Calligraphy Collection of Sakıp Sabancı Museum offers a comprehensive overview of 500 years of Ottoman calligraphy, with rare Koran manuscripts, kitas, albums, panels, hilyes, edicts and calligraphic tools.
+In 2012, The Arts of Book and the Calligraphy Collection was re‑launched with a contemporary exhibition concept, enriched with digital applications.

-The rooms on the ground floor of the Atlı Köşk display furniture influenced by baroque, rococo, neo-gothic, neo-classic and empire styles and ornamental works from the 19th century.
-The Archeological and Stone Works Collection consists of Roman, Byzantine and Ottoman pieces and is exhibited in the Museum’s garden.
+The rooms on the ground floor of the Atlı Köşk house furniture used by Sabancı Family, designed with influences from late rococo, neo‑classic and empire styles with a western provenance and decorative works of art from the 19th century.
+The archaeological and stone works collection consisting of singular pieces dating back to Roman, Byzantine and Ottoman periods, as well as statues, fountains, columns and contemporary works of art are exhibited in the museum’s garden.